 "I recently took a seminary course on the book of Luke.
 It was a summer intensive and was one of only two classes being offered at the time.
 About midway through the week, while the class was steeped in trying to discern the intent and significance of the book of Luke, we began to hear the echoes of mystic chanting coming through the walls.
 As it turned out, the other class being offered was parked right next to ours.
 The paper thin walls were carrying the choruses of a class exploring the life and teachings of Catholic mystic Henry Nouwen.
 We proceeded, trying to concentrate on studying the Scriptures while tuning out the chants that were carrying on next door.
 Perhaps what was more unsettling though is the class studying Nouwen was chock full, while there were plenty of empty seats next door for anyone wanting to learn about the inspired book of Luke.

 Mike Yaconelli co-founder of Youth Specialties, an international organization which trains and equips youth workers around the globe, says Henri Nouwen's In the Name of Jesus, was one of the two most pivotal book in his life.
-(The other book being When the Heart Waits by the aforementioned Sue Monk Kidd).
+(The other book being When the Heart Waits by Sue Monk Kidd.
+See below).

-Henri Nouwen seems to be rather favorably among the staff at Ravi Zacharias International Ministries and, indeed, by Ravi himself.
+Henri Nouwen seems to be rather favorably viewed by the staff at Ravi Zacharias International Ministries and indeed, by Ravi himself.

-In The Greatest Investment, posted on September 2, 2016, Ravi Zacharias mentions reading a book by Nouwen.
+In The Greatest Investment, posted on September 2, 2016, Ravi Zacharias mentions reading a book by Nouwen and recounts his experience at the State Hermitage Museum in St. Petersburg, Russia..
 Also see September 11, 2001: Was God Present or Absent? by Ravi Zacharias

-Jill Carattini, ordained as a specialized minister in the Reformed Church of America, is managing editor of A Slice of Infinity, a daily reading on themes from theology and culture to philosophy and the arts.
-Several of her articles on rzim.org, including Free Lunch Economy written in 2011, Picnics and Pilgrims and As Sure as the Sun either favorably mention Henri Nouwen, or quotes from one of his many books.
+Jill Carattini, ordained as a specialized minister in the Reformed Church of America, is managing editor of A Slice of Infinity - a daily reading on themes from theology and culture to philosophy and the arts.
+Several of her articles on rzim.org, including Free Lunch Economy written in 2011, Picnics and Pilgrims and As Sure as the Sun either favorably mention Henri Nouwen, or quote from one of his many books.

-Danielle DuRant, Director of Research and Writing, also has at least one article A Disquieting Parable in which she quotes Nouwen's The Return of the Prodigal Son which, by the way is available on Ravi Zacharias web site, along with many others.
-SEE
+Danielle DuRant, Director of Research and Writing, also has at least one article A Disquieting Parable in which she quotes Nouwen's The Return of the Prodigal Son.

 Henri Nouwen's book In the Name of Jesus is supposedly a guide to Christian Leadership that is based not on one's own self interests, i.e. power, popularity, control, but on service and sacrifice.
 Rick Warren said this about the book,